ScriptFUSION/Porter/README.md

 Record collections are composed by Porter using the decorator pattern.
 If provider data is not modified, `PorterRecords` will decorate the `ProviderRecords` returned from a `ProviderResource`.
 That is, `PorterRecords` has a pointer back to the previous collection, which could be written as: `PorterRecords` → `ProviderRecords`.
 If a [filter](#filtering) was applied, the collection stack would be `PorterRecords` → `FilteredRecords` → `ProviderRecords`.
 Generally this is an unimportant detail for most users but can be useful for debugging.

 The stack of record collection types informs us of the transformations a collection has undergone and each type holds a pointer to relevant objects that participated in the transformation.
 For example, `PorterRecords` holds a reference to the `ImportSpecification` that was used to create it and can be accessed using `PorterRecords::getSpecification`.

+### Metadata

+Since record collections are just objects, it is possible to define derived types that implement custom fields to expose additional *metadata* in addition to the iterated data.
+Collections are very good at representing a repeating data series but some APIs send additional non-repeating data which we can expose as metadata.
+However, if the data is not repeating at all, it should be treated as a single record rather than metadata.

+The result of a successful `Porter::import` call is always an instance of `PorterRecords` or `CountablePorterRecords`, depending on whether the number of records is known.
+If we need to access methods of the original collection, returned by the provider, we can call `findFirstCollection()` on the collection.
+For an example, see [CurrencyRecords][CurrencyRecords] of the [European Central Bank Provider][ECB] and its associated [test case][ECB test].

 Transformers
 ------------